manojprabhakar90/GPT4ALL-EXPERIMENTS/README.md

 8. Download the gpt4all model using wget https://huggingface.co/mrgaang/aira/blob/main/gpt4all-converted.bin
 9. Download the python code and execute it from your location python model.py.

+Raised a PR to check on Pygpt4all.
 Update: pygpt4all doesn't work.
 Its no more supported.
+Use GPT4All for all your experiments.

-Will add more steps to this.
+1. Create a story from given input - generative.py